Ravath/Storyder/README.md

 ##### General Commands

-x- SKIP(:delay): Continues to the next story paragraph as soon as every effect has been actuated.
-If pre-effect, requires to have only one continue choice.
+x- WAIT(:delay): Continues to the next story paragraph automaticaly, but only after every effect has been completed.
+		If pre-effect, requires to have only one continue choice. useful for cinematics and fade-in/outs.
  - APPEND:\<text> : Appends the given text at the end of displayed paragraph.
  - CHOICE:\<LAB>:Text : Appends the given choice to the default onces.
- - GOTO:\<LAB> : continues to the paragraph with the given Label. x- APPLY:\<LAB> : applies the effects of the paragraph with the given Label.
+ - GOTO:\<LAB> : continues to the paragraph with the given Label.
+ - APPLY:\<LAB> : applies the pre-effects of the paragraph with the given Label.
  - TEXTONLY(:\<on/off>) : removes the picture space from the GUI for text only design.
 Setting a picture automatically deactivates this parameter. 'on' by default if no argument given.

 #### Picture Commands